|Title:||PEP Purpose and Guidelines|

 The final implementation must include test code and documentation appropriate for either the Python language reference or the standard library reference.

-ReStructuredText PEPs allow for rich markup that is still quite easy to read, but results in much better-looking and more functional HTML.
+PEPs are UTF-8 encoded text files using the reStructuredText format.
+ReStructuredText allows for rich markup that is still quite easy to read, but also results in good-looking and functional HTML.
 PEP 12 contains instructions and a template for reStructuredText PEPs.

 Each PEP must begin with an RFC 822 style header preamble.
 The headers must appear in the following order.
 Headers marked with "*" are optional and are described below.
 All other headers are required.